allanharvey/Final-Project/README.md

 # A prediction tool.
 Compares the stats of current NCAA basketball players with former NCAA basketball players who made it to the NBA.
-# Generates a prediction for classifying NCAA players as NBA prospects or non-prospects.
+# Generates a percentage prediction for classifying NCAA players as NBA prospects.